Anna Cabot Lowell

-Anna Cabot Lowell (September 29, 1811 – January 7, 1874) was an American writer.
+Anna Cabot Lowell (September 29, 1811 – January 7, 1874) was an American writer based in Boston.

 Biography

-Anna Cabot Jackson was born in Boston, Massachusetts, in 1819.
-She married Charles Russell Lowell, Jr., son of Charles Russell Lowell, Sr. She was the mother of Civil War General Charles Russell Lowell and daughter Rose, who died at young age in the early 1850s.
-She died in Cambridge, Massachusetts, 7 January 1874.
+Anna Cabot Jackson was born in Boston, Massachusetts, the daughter of Patrick Tracy Jackson.
+She married Charles Russell Lowell, Jr., son of Charles Russell Lowell, Sr. She was the mother of Civil War general Charles Russell Lowell and daughter Rose, who died at young age in the early 1850s.
+She died in Cambridge, Massachusetts, in 1874, at the age of 62.